Locations:

 Anaplastic Thyroid Cancer (ATC)

 Anaplastic thyroid cancer (ATC) is a rare and very aggressive form of thyroid cancer.
-It grows quickly and often spreads (metastasizes) to other areas of your body.
-While the prognosis is often poor, some people with ATC have lived for several years after treatment.
+It grows quickly and often spreads to other areas of your body.
+Treatment involves surgery, radiation therapy and chemotherapy.
+While the outlook is often poor, some people with ATC have lived for years after treatment.

-Anaplastic thyroid cancer (ATC) is a rare and very aggressive form of thyroid cancer.
+Anaplastic thyroid cancer, also known as anaplastic thyroid carcinoma, is a rare and aggressive form of thyroid cancer.

 Advertisement